izsvenezie-virology/FluMut/README.md

 This work was supported by FLU-SWITCH Era-Net ICRAD (grant agreement No 862605) and by the NextGeneration EU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT)

 ![](docs/images/Logo-Flu-Switch.png) ![](docs/images/Logo-Inf-act.jpg) ![](docs/images/Logo-eu.png)

+>Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HEDEA).
+>Neither the European Union nor the granting authority can be held responsible for them